UDCTGAN/UDCT/README.md

 2. Create a synthetic dataset similar to your real dataset or use example dataset in ./Data/Example
 3. Exectute: <pre>python create_h5_dataset.py &lt;directory_of_raw_images&gt; &lt;directory_of_syn_images&gt; &lt;filename_of_hdf5_file&gt;  </pre><br />
    Example: <pre>python create_h5_dataset.py ./Data/Example/Genuine/ \\<br />./Data/Example/Synthetic/ ./Data/Example/example_dataset.h5</pre>
+4. Create the directory 'Models' in the root directory
-4. Execute: <pre> python main.py --dataset='./Data/..../dataset.h5' </pre>
+5. Execute: <pre> python main.py --dataset='./Data/..../dataset.h5' </pre>
-5. This will create a network that is saved in ./Models along with a parameter textfile.
+6. This will create a network that is saved in ./Models along with a parameter textfile.
 To evaluate the results, launch visualize_results.ipynb
 ### Parameters: